Hotmoka/hotmoka/tutorial/Takamaka.md

 Method `bid()` allows a caller (the bidder) to place a bid during the bidding phase.
 An instance of `Bid` is created and added to a list, specific to each bidder.
-Here is where our map comes to our help.
+Here is where our map comes to help.
 Namely, field `bids` hold a `StorageMap<PayableContract, StorageList<Bid>>`, that can be held in blockchain since it is a storage map between storage keys and storage values.
 Method `bid()` computes an empty list of bids if it is the